Pip Breast Implants

 What are PIP breast implants?

-What are the risks associated with PIP implants?
+What are the risks associated with PIP breast implants?

-Are there any long-term health effects from PIP implants?
+Are there any long-term health consequences associated with PIP breast implants?

 If you have any feedback, please get in touch.